HakaiInstitute/hakai-ckan-records-checks/docs/issues/44f66387-efdb-452d-aabd-adb69ee13f2e.md

     var geojsonFeature = {
         "type": "Feature",
         "properties": {
-            "name" : "<a title='44f66387-efdb-452d-aabd-adb69ee13f2e' href='/issues/44f66387-efdb-452d-aabd-adb69ee13f2e/' target='_blank'>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</a>"
+            "name" : "High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA"
         },
         "geometry": {'type': 'Polygon', 'coordinates': [[[-131.96137029, 55.13698451], [-131.23813946, 55.13698451], [-131.23813946, 55.39922677], [-131.96137029, 55.39922677], [-131.96137029, 55.13698451]]]}
     }